-Venture funding: Startups with proven products and customers turn to VCs for the resources needed to accelerate growth.
+Venture capital funding: Startups with proven products and customers turn to VCs for the resources needed to accelerate growth.

 The Lighter evaluation process also looks at how much equity C-level executives and founders own; for instance, if their equity ownership is above 50%, the company can receive a rating bump.

 Lighter Capital’s fintech lending platform pulls in 6,500 data points to reduce the entrepreneur’s time to raise funds by 90%.
 We use proprietary algorithms to determine a credit rating and data science to predict a startup’s revenue growth, with 97% accuracy, on average.
-By using objective, data-driven practices, we provide up to $3M in funding to a broad array of tech startups, promoting diversity of ideas, perspectives and leaders — ensuring that strong, creative thinkers have access to the resources they need, when they need them.
+By using objective, data-driven practices, we provide up to $4M in funding to a broad array of tech startups, promoting diversity of ideas, perspectives and leaders — ensuring that strong, creative thinkers have access to the resources they need, when they need them.

 Other companies we fund want to follow a path that leads to the outsized returns that VCs seek.
 These companies turn revenue-based financing into a solid foundation for the rapid growth that attracts interest from VCs.
 When they’re ready for venture capital funding, the companies have matured enough to reach inflection points in the market, and they’re ready to turn traction into market leadership.

-Lower-cost capital post-VC funding
+Revenue-based financing provides lower-cost capital post-VC funding

 Traditionally, a board facing that scenario has a few options.
 They could seek funding early at a hoped-for valuation.
 Venture debt may also be a consideration, but venture debt comes with stock warrants that involve surrendering equity.
 Some boards might even consider recommending a down round.